Why is this important?

 For more information in England, Wales and Scotland about paternity leave and paternity pay, see Rights of working fathers in Employment fact sheets.

 If you are a working parent who has been matched with a child for adoption or if you have had a child placed with you for adoption, you may be entitled to adoption leave.
-You must have worked for your employer for at least 26 weeks ending with the week in which you are notified you have been matched with a child for adoption.
+If the child is due to be placed before 5 April 2015, you must have worked for your employer for at least 26 weeks ending with the week in which you are notified you have been matched with a child for adoption.

 If you adopt a child from overseas there are different rules.
 In this case you must have worked for your employer for at least 26 weeks by the end of the week in which you receive official notification, or from the day you started working for your employer.